Paulms/ConservationLawsDiffEq.jl/README.md

 ## Features
 ### Mesh:
-At the momento only Cartesian 1D uniform mesh available, using `Uniform1DFVMesh(N,[a,b])` command.
+At the moment only a Cartesian 1D uniform mesh is available, using `Uniform1DFVMesh(N,[a,b])` command.
 Where

 `N` = Number of cells